-- The claim for UC can be made online (although a telephone claim service is available to those who would struggle to make the claim on-line).
+- There is no paper claim for UC.
+The DWP prefer claims to be made online (although a telephone claim service is available to those who would struggle to make the claim online).

 - Only the most vulnerable claimants who cannot access DWP services by other channels will be invited to attend, with the public urged to use online services.

 The DWP has changed procedures due to ‘the unprecedented number of Universal Credit claims’.